Brandon Mitchell – Combat Medic With The Armed Forces of Ukraine

 Drones Will Win The War in Ukraine

-This tour was supported by the Foreign, Commonwealth & Development Office (FCDO).
+The following tour was supported by the Foreign, Commonwealth & Development Office (FCDO).

 Photograph: Brandon Mitchell with fellow Ukrainian Hospitallers combat medic Iryna Knyzhnyk during their UK tour.
-At Westminster, London with a war-damaged ambulance from Kharkiv, Ukraine.
+At Westminster, London, with a war-damaged ambulance from Kharkiv, Ukraine.

 The video above was part of the Edinburgh tour.